MiquelMarinoEspinosa/Theatrical-Players-Refactoring-Kata-php/README.md

     - `move function` total calculations into the `data` new anonymous class
       - `move function totalAmount` into the `data` and replace the call by `data` class access
       - `move function totalVolumeCredits` into the `data` and replace the call by `data` anonymous class access
   - `replace loop with pipeline` on total functions
     - `replace loop with pipeline` on `totalAmount` function
     - `replace loop with pipeline` on `totalVolumeCredits` function
+  - `extract first phase` statement creation data into its own method